 - It can also Attract growth, as if it were a light.

 This is a good place to clear up a common misconception.
 Plants do not grow towards direct sunlight.
 If they did, they would all lean south.
 They would soon lose balance, as gravity would not be in their favor.
 Plants bend only to indirect sunlight, the light bouncing around the sky all around us.
 It is the sky’s blue color that a plant senses and loves.

 The Attract and Deflect interaction types have a Radius of influence.
-When a branch grows within this proximity, it gets influenced by the environment.
+When a branch grows within this proximity, it gets influenced by the object.
 The closer it gets, the more powerful this effect becomes.
 The Strength parameter multiplies this influence.

 Environments are not static.
 Surrounding trees come and go, changing the tree’s exposure to light and wind.
 Try enabling interaction for just the last years, to simulate a windswept tree.
 Or even use an animated object to make the growing tree follow it.